colmap/colmap/doc/faq.rst

 You can run feature extraction/matching on multiple GPUs by specifying multiple indices for CUDA-enabled GPUs, e.g., ``--SiftExtraction.gpu_index=0,1,2,3`` and ``--SiftMatching.gpu_index=0,1,2,3`` runs the feature extraction/matching on 4 GPUs in parallel.
-You can also run multiple feature extraction/matching threads on the same GPU by specifying the same GPU index twice, e.g., ``--SiftMatching.gpu_index=0,0,1,1,2,3``.
+Note that you can only run one thread per GPU and this typically also gives the best performance.
 By default, COLMAP runs one feature extraction/matching thread per CUDA-enabled GPU and this usually gives the best performance as compared to running multiple threads on the same GPU.